 Explore Intellis solutions for creating safer school environments.

-Explore Intellis Solutions4.
-Promoting Sustainability and Environmental Responsibility
+4. Promoting Sustainability and Environmental Responsibility

 Sustainability is a growing focus for schools.
 Facilities technology can help reduce a school’s environmental footprint.
-Smart lighting systems, advanced water management tools, and efficient HVAC systems contribute to greener, more sustainable facilities.
+Intelligent lighting systems, advanced water management tools, and efficient HVAC systems contribute to greener, more sustainable facilities.
 For many school districts, these efforts also help them meet local regulations and qualify for green certifications or grants, benefiting both the planet and the budget.

 5. Long-Term Planning with Asset Management Tools